Are you looking for a convenient, budget-savvy alternative to using a full-size oven?

 But if you want to step out a bit, you’ll want to invest in some of the more progressive, twenty-first century options.

 Much More Than Just Toast

 High-end models offer a variety of cooking features such as bake, convection, and steam, and are easily able to roast a chicken, grill steaks, and even bake bread.

 Let’s have a closer look.

-Just like their full-sized kinfolk, there are now models that come with a convection fan for quick and even cooking.
+Toaster ovens, just like their full-sized kinfolk, are available in models that come with a convection fan for quick and even cooking.
 As cooking time is reduced, you’ll use even less energy and release less heat into the kitchen – and it offers a touch of sophistication to your cooking choices.

 An affordable solution if your current oven isn’t convection, many brands offer both convection and conventional settings.

 Steam settings – such as steam bake, steam broil, and basic steam – are wonderful for light, healthy cooking, and are ideal for steaming fish, veggies, or dumplings like gyoza.

 And when combined with convection, they make baking bread a dream – with crusty tops and fluffy, fully risen interiors.

 A bake setting is perfect for small batch cooking or side dishes.
 Pizza, meatloaf, small roasts and poultry, veggies, muffins, cookies, and so on are all viable in in these mini ovens.

 Some with more advanced features offer specialty settings for roasting, pizza, and baking cookies as well.

 Infrared cooking transfers heat directly to the food, as opposed to heating the surrounding air, and is superb at even cooking, browning, and crisping.